AshwiniPushkarr/Lead-Score-Case-Study/README.md

 # Lead-Score-Case-Study
 ## Problem Statement:
-X Education, an online learning company, offers courses to industry professionals.
-Each day, numerous professionals visit the company’s website through various marketing channels such as search engines and partner websites.
-While browsing, visitors may explore courses, watch videos, or fill out a form with their contact details, thereby becoming a lead.
-Additionally, the company acquires leads through past referrals.
+X Education, an online learning company, provides professional courses to industry experts.
+Each day, numerous professionals visit the company's website through various marketing channels such as search engines and partner platforms.
+These visitors may explore courses, watch informational videos, or fill out a form with their contact details, thereby becoming leads.
+Additionally, leads are also generated through past referrals.

+Once a lead is acquired, the sales team engages with them through calls and emails in an effort to convert them into paying customers.
+However, the current lead conversion rate is only 30%, meaning that out of every 100 leads, only about 30 successfully convert.

+To enhance efficiency, X Education aims to identify high-potential leads ("Hot Leads"), those most likely to convert.
+By prioritizing these leads, the sales team can optimize their efforts, leading to a significant improvement in the overall conversion rate.

+The lead conversion process follows a funnel approach, where a large number of leads enter at the top, but only a small fraction convert at the bottom.
+In order to improve conversions, potential leads need to be nurtured effectively through consistent communication and product education.

+## Objective:
+X Education has tasked you with building a predictive model using logistic regression to assign a lead score (ranging from 0 to 100) to each prospect.
+A higher score indicates a greater likelihood of conversion, allowing the company to prioritize high-value leads.

+The CEO’s target is to increase the lead conversion rate to 80%, making it crucial for the model to be highly accurate and adaptable to evolving business needs.

 ## Dataset Overview:
 You have been provided with a historical dataset containing approximately 9,000 data points, each representing a lead.
 The dataset includes various attributes such as Lead Source, Total Time Spent on Website, Total Visits, Last Activity, and more, which may influence the likelihood of conversion.